๐Ÿ’•Intro to Cognitive Science

 Why This Matters

-Artificial intelligence isn't just a technology topic—it's central to cognitive science because AI systems serve as computational models of the mind.
+Artificial intelligence isn't just a technology topic.
+It's central to cognitive science because AI systems serve as computational models of the mind.
 Every milestone you'll study represents a hypothesis about how thinking works: Can reasoning be reduced to symbol manipulation?
 Does understanding require embodiment?
 When a machine solves problems, is it "thinking" in any meaningful sense?
 You're being tested on your ability to connect these engineering achievements to deeper questions about cognition, representation, and intelligence.

-These milestones also trace the evolution of competing theories in cognitive science—from the symbolic AI paradigm (rules and logic) to connectionist approaches (neural networks and learning).
+These milestones also trace the evolution of competing theories in cognitive science, from the symbolic AI paradigm (rules and logic) to connectionist approaches (neural networks and learning).
 Understanding why certain approaches succeeded or failed tells us something profound about the architecture of human cognition.
-Don't just memorize dates and names—know what each milestone reveals about the nature of thought, and be ready to argue whether machines can truly "understand" or merely simulate understanding.
+Don't just memorize dates and names.
+Know what each milestone reveals about the nature of thought, and be ready to argue whether machines can truly "understand" or merely simulate understanding.

 Symbolic AI and the Classical Paradigm

-The earliest AI systems operated on the assumption that intelligence is symbol manipulation—that thinking means applying logical rules to abstract representations.
+The earliest AI systems operated on the assumption that intelligence is symbol manipulation: thinking means applying logical rules to abstract representations.
 This symbolic AI approach dominated the field for decades and directly tested the hypothesis that human cognition works like a formal reasoning system.

 Turing Test (1950)

-• Proposed the "imitation game" as a behavioral criterion for intelligence—if a machine's responses are indistinguishable from a human's, it exhibits intelligent behavior
+• Proposed the "imitation game" as a behavioral criterion for intelligence.
+If a machine's responses are indistinguishable from a human's, it exhibits intelligent behavior.

 Logic Theorist (1956)

-• First program to prove mathematical theorems—developed by Newell and Simon, it proved 38 of the first 52 theorems in Principia Mathematica
+• First program to prove mathematical theorems.
+Developed by Newell and Simon, it proved 38 of the first 52 theorems in Principia Mathematica.

 General Problem Solver (1959)